 It's also worth mentioning that the iPhone allows you not only to crop photos manually at any ratio of frame width and height, but also to set fixed cropping proportions.

 To crop an image on an iPhone using fixed proportions, tap the “Aspect Ratio” button right after selecting the “Crop” icon.
 It is located in the upper right corner of the screen.
 Scroll through the options and tap the one that suits you best.Crop Picture For Free

-In case you want to crop any image into a circular shape, the built-in iPhone editor won't do the trick.
-As a solution, use a third-party app like Watermarkly.
+In case you want to crop image into circle, the built-in iPhone editor won't do the trick.
+As a solution, use an online picture cropper like Watermarkly.
 It works online on any device and offers a wide range of cropping options, including a circular one.

 The picture will be saved to the Files > Downloads.
 The original photo will remain intact.Crop Picture For Free